-Dual credit programs allow students to take rigorous collegelevel courses while still in high school.
-Students may earn college credit by scoring well on year-end tests or by taking college-level classes at their high schools or at colleges and universities.
+Dual credit programs allow students to take college-level courses while still in high school.
+Students may earn college credit by scoring well on year-end tests (AP/IB) or by taking college-level classes at their high schools or at colleges and universities.

-ADVANCED PLACEMENT (AP)
+Advanced Placement (AP)

 Advanced Placement (AP) classes are college-level courses taken in high school.
-AP exams are rigorous, multiplecomponent tests that provide a standardized measure of what students have learned in the AP classroom.
 Students scoring a 3 or higher (on a scale of 1-5) on the AP exam may be eligible for college credit.